Published onChildren's View

 Melanie Savoca, MS, RD, CNSC, LDN, has been a registered dietitian in the Department of Clinical Nutrition for 11 years.
-She works as the dietitian for the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU) and the Center for Lymphatic Imaging and Interventions.
+She works as the dietitian for the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU) and the Jill and Mark Fishman Center for Lymphatic Disorders.
 This is a day in her life.

 5 a.m.
 Alarm sounds.
 Everyone needs to be fed: golden retriever Gus, betta fish Blaze, and her two kids, Madelyn, 8, and Vinny, 5.